The following terms shall be defined as follows:

 Electronic Service or Notice of Electronic Filing (NEF)

-When you have completed your registration, and your account has been approved for e-filing, you can begin e-filing and receiving electronic services.
+When you have completed your registration, and your account has been approved for e-filing, you can begin e-filing and receiving NEFs.
 Your registration constitutes your request for, and consent to, electronic service of documents filed electronically by other parties when the jurisdiction local court rules support service through the Tybera eFlex e-filing system.
+The NEF does not replace primary service which is carried out by a process server or law enforcement.

-As an attorney, your e-filing account is linked to a case by your Tennessee Bar Number.
-If you are not recorded on the case as a legal representative to a party, you will not receive electronic notifications or service.
-You must file a Notice of Appearance / Entry to be linked to the case.
-After the clerk approves the notice and records the relationship in TnCIS, you will begin receiving notifications.
+As an attorney, your e-filing account is linked to cases by your Tennessee Bar Number.
+If you are not recorded on the case as a legal representative to a party, you will not receive NEFs.
+You must file a Notice / Entry of Appearance to be linked to the case.
+After the clerk approves the request and records the relationship in TnCIS, you will begin receiving notifications on that case.
+Some Clerks have not properly recorded Bar Numbers for attorneys when recording an attorney with a party on a case.
+If you are not receiving NEFs on a case, it may be caused by this condition.
+You are responsible to contact the Clerk of the jurisdiction of the case and review if your bar number is properly included on the case.

 NEFs are posted in the Tybera eFlex e-filing interface.
 An email message is sent to the email addresses in your profile.
 Depend on the local court rules and procedures to determine what is an official notice or service.
 You understand that you should check the Tybera eFlex e-filing interface to find your notifications and notifications will be automatically cleared out after 60 days.